hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/10.tips-and-tricks/docs.md

     category: docs
 ---

-Get the most out of Your Open Course Hub!
+Get the most out of your Open Course Hub!

 ##### Displaying only page content (when embedding pages)